itpropro/nuxt-oidc-auth/README.md

 ### Token generation

 If needed, the dev mode can generate a valid signed access token if the settting `devMode` -> `generateAccessToken` is set to `true`.
 This token will be exposed in the `user.accessToken` property.
-The default properties on the generated token are
+The properties on the generated token are

 - `iat` (issued at): current DateTime,
 - `iss` (issuer): `devMode.issuer` setting, default `nuxt:oidc:auth:issuer`